neuralvis/elpa-mirror/melpa/exwm-x-readme.txt

 **** :title
 Record the application's title, this key is used by `exwmx-jump-or-exec'.

+**** :floating
+If set it to `t', application will floating when launched.

+**** :add-prefix-keys
+Add a key to `exwm-input-prefix-keys' of application.

+**** :remove-prefix-keys
+Remove a key from `exwm-input-prefix-keys' of application, if set it to `t', all keys in `exwm-input-prefix-keys' will be removed.

+**** :ignore-simulation-keys
+Ingore simulation keys of application.

+**** :eval
+Evaluation a expression when launch an application.

 *** Buttons
 Exwm-X add the following *buttons* to mode-line, user can